Q: What counts as a “clean job” according to this report?

 Q: Is there more specific data I can find on clean jobs in my state and region?

 A: Yes.
-E2 plans to release in-depth reports detailing out the clean energy jobs down to the congressional and legislative district levels in states across the country.
+E2 plans to release in-depth reports detailing out the clean energy jobs down to the congressional and legislative district levels in about 20 states across the country later this year.

 Q: How has methodology changed from previous reports?